IEEE-UC/intro-to-websocket-project/README.md

 npm run player
 ```

+You'll be running that command each time you make changes to your code!

-Customize your player bby changing the name and color of your meeple.
+Customize your player by changing the name and color of your meeple.

 ### YOU MUST CHANGE YOUR SECRET